contentful-userland/awesome-contentful/README.md

 ![Contentful Logo](logo.png)

+Contentful is a content delivery backend with a RESTful JSON API, plus a web app for managing the content.
+Learn more in our [developer center](https://www.contentful.com/developers/docs/).

+This repo collects third-party libraries and SDKs for working with Contentful.
+Contentful also ships supported [offical SDKs](https://www.contentful.com/developers/docs/code/libraries/) for many languages including Ruby, JavaScript, Python, Objective-C and Java.

-These third-party libraries and SDKs are not official Contentful tools and may be incomplete.
+These third-party libraries and SDKs are not officially supported by Contentful and may be incomplete, but we've at least tried them out.
+If you want to include your own libraries on this list open a pull request that matches our [contribution guidelines](CONTRIBUTING.md)

 ## SDKs